ajay-cs/doc/index.md

-## Existing file-system partition without destroying data
+## Extending file-system partition without destroying data

 1)	Take the backup of existing data for safer side